sylabs/examples/http-server/nginx-php-web-server/README.md

 $ sudo singularity instance stop nginx
 ```

-Or if your in the container:
+Or if you're in the container:

 ```
 > /etc/init.d/nginx stop